AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 Ravenscar
 ---------

+The Ravenscar profile is a subset of the Ada concurrency facilities that supports determinism, schedulability analysis, constrained memory utilization, and certification to the highest integrity levels.
+Four distinct application domains are intended:

+- hard real-time applications requiring predictability,

+- safety-critical systems requiring formal, stringent certification,

+- high-integrity applications requiring formal static analysis and verification,

+- embedded applications requiring both a small memory footprint and low execution overhead.

-Ravenscar is a profile of the Ada language.
-It provides a subset of the language by restricting features that would otherwise be legal Ada code.
-The goal is to provide features for developing real-time systems while avoiding typical issues that may come up with concurrency, such as deadlock and priority inversion.
-You can use the :ada:`pragma Profile (Ravenscar)` to indicate that the Ravenscar restrictions must be observed for some piece of code.
+Tasking constructs that preclude analysis, either technically or economically, are disallowed.
+You can use the :ada:`pragma Profile (Ravenscar)` to indicate that the Ravenscar restrictions must be observed in your program.

 Some of the examples we've seen above will be rejected by the compiler when using the Ravenscar profile.
 For example: